-The next NYC Easter Parade and Bonnet Festival is on Fifth Avenue from 49th to 57th St, on Easter Sunday, April 5, 2020 from 10am to 4pm.
+The 2022 NYC Easter Parade and Bonnet Festival is expected on Fifth Avenue from 49th to 57th St, on Easter Sunday, April 17, 2022 from 10am to 4pm.
 FREE

 It’s not really a parade in the traditional sense.
 People just walk around.
-But it is fabulous to see how crazy your fellow New Yorkers can be.
+But it is fabulous to see how creative your fellow New Yorkers can be.
 There are always some really good costumes and hats.
 And Midtown is eerily quiet.
 It’s good family fun.

 The tradition dates back to the 1870s.
-Some folks walk in period costume.
+That is why some people walk in period costume.
 Many create elaborate Easter bonnets.
 Some of them are way over the top, New York style.

 Easter was originally a pagan Spring festival.
 The way we celebrate it today is influenced by the Jewish holiday of Passover and Roman Catholicism, an Italian religion.

-Easter is the most important Christian holiday, so Americans used to dress up for it.
+Easter is the most important Christian holiday, so Americans of the United States used to dress up for it.
 Parading in your Easter finest was something everybody did.
 Fancy ladies competed with each other with the extravagance of their hats.
 Americans wore hats until President John F. Kennedy ended the tradition in the 1960s.

 The Parade marches up Fifth Avenue from 49th St to 57th St.